chpc-tech-eval/scc/tutorial1/AzureREADME.md

 >If your team does not have a *Virtual Network* or *Security Group* already configured, simply create one at this stage which can be related to all future creations under the same project.

 ## Verify that your Instance was Successfully Deployed and Launched
 Congratulations!
-Once your VM instance has completed it's deployment phase, and if your *Status* indicates Running, then you have successfully launched your very first Azure instance.
+Once your VM instance has completed its deployment phase, and if your *Status* indicates Running, then you have successfully launched your very first Azure instance.

 <img alt="Headnode Status." src="./resources/headnode_status.png"/>